jamie-altizer/PinnedSites/README.markdown

 ### Styled buttons

 The first button is "styled" and the second is not.
+If you do not set "current," the default will be the first style.

 	Pinned.ThumbBar.build([
 		{'styles': [